tastelikecoke/tastelikecoke-dwa-exam/README.md

 ## Controls
 - Mouse and Keyboard (WASD, Mouse curose, Left Mouse Button) implemented
 - Controller/gamepad (Left stick, Right stick, Right shoulder button, Right trigger) implemented
+- Escape or Backspace to exit game on build.

 ## How To Create a New Enemy
 - Start by creating a new prefab in `Assets/Prefabs/Enemy Prefabs`.